 #9.
 The Novelry

-And if you want to secure a traditional publishing deal with the likes of Penguin, head to The Novelry.
-The step-by-step program hothouses writing talent with writing courses of a high standard taught by an award-winning author or two to a deadline with live online teaching, practical and provocative content on a beautifully designed platform online which guides you daily on your path to publishing glory.
-The Novelry has an affiliation with a leading literary agency and passes outstanding new talent their way so the road to literary fame is carefully plotted and planned all the way to a happy ending.
+If you want to secure a traditional publishing deal with the likes of Penguin, head to The Novelry.
+The step-by-step program hothouses writing talent by writing courses of a high standard taught by an award-winning author or two to a deadline with live online teaching, practical and provocative content on a beautifully designed platform online which guides you daily on your path to publishing glory.
+Novelry has an affiliation with a leading literary agency and passes outstanding new talent their way so the road to literary fame is carefully plotted and planned all the way to a happy ending.

 Your Stocking Fillers

 #10.
-These are natty little sites which are incredibly useful (even if it’s embarrassing to admit!)
+These are natty little sites that are incredibly useful (even if it’s embarrassing to admit!)

-Because sometimes it eludes the best of us… Whether you’re writing ads for Google, SEO titles, or working on a big blog post, sometimes you forget quite how to title it.
-Head to Capitalize My Title.
+Because sometimes it eludes the best of us… Whether you’re writing ads for Google or SEO titles, or working on a big blog post, sometimes you forget quite how to title it.
+Heading to Capitalize My Title.
 Phew.
 Job done.

-Want to convert a PDF document to Word, edit or compress a PDF?
+Want to convert a PDF document to Word, edit or compress it?
 It’s free and functional with SmallPDF.

 Offering a cheap and cheerful way to check your writing to you with the compliments of the charming Count Wordsworth.
 Check the number of times you use a certain word.
 It may surprise you and what seeds you’re sewing in the reader’s subconscious!
 In the first book of The Bible “behold” occurs more commonly than “there”, “as”, “went” and “we”.
 For an analysis of the cunning repetitions of words to seduce the reader in The Great Gatsby, you may enjoy this blog article.

-Want to keep track of the things which will make you seem smart over the festive season?
+Want to keep track of the things that will make you seem smart over the festive season?
 Fancy dropping a learned quotation over a canape or two?
 Now you can bring all those highlighted passages from your Kindle or iPad iBooks into one place.
-Sign up to Readwise.
+Sign up for Readwise.

 Wishing you Happy Blogging in 2019.